bytedance/ByteX/README.md

 - Code sharing.
 The common code sinks to `common` module and is shared by all plugins, so that developers could take more focus on bytecode operations.

 - Plugin code is isolated and decoupled from each other.
 Long ago in ByteDance, all of the features related to bytecode operations were bundled together in a single plugin.
 As time goes by, the code went incomprehensible and could not be maintained anymore.
-However, based on ByteX, each feature is a standalone plugin, which makes it conducive to developing a new plugin.
+However, based on ByteX, each feature is a standalone plugin, which makes it conducive to developing new plugins.

 - Platformization makes `Transform` more efficient.